cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 tool_choice -- not dbt --> not_dbt
 grain -- same grain as existing model --> add_column
 grain -- new grain --> new_model
-add_column --> test_column
+add_column --> test_changes
-new_model
+new_model --> test_changes
+fix_bug --> test_changes
 ```

 (identify-bug)=
-### Identify the models implicated in your bug.
+### Identify the cause of your bug.

+Usually, a bug is caused by either:
+* New data issues.
+For example, an agency may be doing something new in their GTFS data that we didn't expect and this may have broken one of our models.
+* SQL bugs.
+Sometimes we may have written SQL incorrectly (for example, used the wrong kind of join.)

-How to identify the models implicated in the bug depends on how the bug was noticed.
+How to investigate the bug depends on how the bug was noticed.

 If there was a failing dbt test, you can `dbt compile` locally to compile the project SQL.
-You can then find the SQL for the failing test (how to do this is described in the [dbt testing FAQ under "one of my tests failed, how can I debug it?"](https://docs.getdbt.com/docs/build/tests#faqs)).
-Run that SQL in BigQuery to see the rows that are failing and identify the problem.
+You can then find the SQL for the failing test (follow the [dbt testing FAQ under "one of my tests failed, how can I debug it?"](https://docs.getdbt.com/docs/build/tests#faqs) to find the compiled test SQL).
+Run that SQL in BigQuery to see the rows that are failing.

+If you noticed an issue that wasn't caused by a failing test, you can start with the model that you noticed the problem in.

+In either case, you may need to consider upstream models.
+To identify your model's parents, you can look at the [dbt docs website](https://dbt-docs.calitp.org/#!/overview) page for your model.
+[See the dbt docs](https://docs.getdbt.com/docs/collaborate/documentation#navigating-the-documentation-site) for how to look at the model's lineage.
+You can modify the model selector in the bottom middle to just `+<your model name>` to only see the model's parents.
+You can also run `poetry run dbt ls -s +<your model> --resource-type model` to see a model's parents just on the command line.
+Try to figure out where the root cause of the problem is occurring.
+This may involve running ad-hoc SQL queries to inspect the models involved.

+(fix-bug)=
+### Fix the bug.

+Once you understand the issue, you can attempt to fix it.
+This might involve changing model SQL, changing tests to reflect a new understanding, or something else.

+Here are a few example `data-infra` PRs that fixed past bugs:
+- [#2076](https://github.com/cal-itp/data-infra/pull/2076) fixed two bugs: There was a hardcoded incorrect value in our SQL that was causing Sundays to not appear in our scheduled service index (SQL syntax bug), and there was a bug in how we were handling the relationship between `calendar_dates` and `calendar` (GTFS logic bug).
+- [#2623](https://github.com/cal-itp/data-infra/pull/2623) fixed bugs caused by unexpected calendar data from a producer.

+(tool_choice)=
 ### Should this be a dbt model?

 Changes to dbt models are likely to be appropriate, and often beneficial over other approaches, when one or more of the following is true: